-In many areas of computer science one finds logical formalisms that lack some or all of the standard boolean connectives 'and', 'or' and 'not.'
+In many areas of computer science one finds logical formalisms that lack some or all of the standard Boolean connectives 'and', 'or' and 'not.'
 In particular, negation-free logics are widely used in areas as diverse as semantics of programming and knowledge representation.
-In some applications boolean negation is unnatural [21].
-Excluding boolean negation may improve the complexity of the satisfiability problem [7], and it may restore monotonicity of the semantic interpretation function [19].
+In some applications Boolean negation is unnatural [22].
+Excluding Boolean negation may improve the complexity of the satisfiability problem [7], and it may restore monotonicity of the semantic interpretation function [20].

-Despite their wide applicability negation-free languages haven't been studied as extensively as languages with full boolean expressivity.
+Despite their wide applicability negation-free languages haven't been studied as extensively as languages with full Boolean expressivity.
 We want to fill this gap by studying the expressive power of negation-free modal languages.
 Recently, these have attracted considerable attention, both at an applied and at a theoretical level; cf. [8, 11, 14].
-Now, for modal languages with a full boolean repertoire bisimulations have proved to be an important tool in understanding their expressive power (cf. [9, 4, 1, 17, 15]).
+For modal languages with a full Boolean repertoire, bisimulations have proved to be an important tool in understanding their expressive power (cf. [9, 4, 1, 18, 15]).
 In this paper we develop analogous tools for negation-free modal languages.
-We a kind of non-symmetric simulations called directed simulations between transition systems that allow us to study the expressive power and develop the model theory of negation-free languages.
+We introduce a kind of non-symmetric simulations called directed simulations between transition systems that allow us to study the expressive power and develop the model theory of negation-free languages.
 As far as we know, this is the first paper to do so in a systematic way.

-Our point of the departure is a simple negation-free modal language with boolean conjunction and disjunction, and \Diamond and \Box ; for this language we introduce directed simulations, and use these to arrive at results on expressiveness and definability.
-We then extend our ideas and techniques so as to cope with other negation-free description languages, including terminological logics, negation-free fragments of Since/Until logic, and feature logics.
-After that we adapt our methods to cope with languages containing non-boolean negation.
+Our point of the departure is a simple negation-free modal language with Boolean conjunction and disjunction, and $\diamondsuit$ and $\heartsuit$ ; for this language we introduce directed simulations, and use these to arrive at results on expressiveness and definability.
+We then extend our ideas and techniques so as to cope with other negation-free description languages, including terminological logics, negation-free fragments of Since, Until logic, and feature logics.
+After that we adapt our methods to cope with languages containing non-Boolean negation.
 We conclude with a summary and suggestions for further work.